A blue shield with a black eye mask over it.

-VPN scams sell you a VPN (Virtual Private Network), but it may not work, might not even be a VPN, and is more than likely to contain malware.
-The VPN market is full of them, and they have the potential to cause a lot more harm: you’re buying a VPN to increase your privacy and security, and fake VPNs do the opposite.
-So this article will teach you about eight VPN scams to be on the lookout for.
+VPN scams sell you a VPN (Virtual Private Network), which may not work, might not even be an actual VPN, and is very likely to contain malware.
+The VPN market is full of them, and they can potentially cause a lot more harm than good — instead of increasing your privacy and security, fake VPNs do the opposite.

 Table of contents